English

 3. Rebirth as the Japan Tennis Association

+Nihon Teikyu Kyoukai, which began as a voluntary organization, was reorganized to become the Zaidan Hojin Nihon Tenisu Kyokai, or the Japan Tennis Association (JTA), in 1980.
+In 1983 the Ariake Tennis Forest Park, owned by the Tokyo Metropolitan Government, was completed and used for major tennis tournaments.
+In 1991 a national training center (NTC) for JTA opened at the Asahi Seimei Kugayama Sports Center, which served as a major foothold in spreading and strengthening the sport.
+However, as the economic downturn impacted JTA’s financial situation, in 2001, JTA returned the NTC courts to Asahi Seimei.
 During the sluggish economic period in 2001, when JTA was in the midst of a shortage of financial resources, Masaaki Morita was appointed president of JTA and under the slogans "a new JTA" and "Japan Service Association."
 To the best of his ability, he reorganized the association, secured financial resources, and introduced efforts to become more international.
 He reconfigured the Japan Open as a tennis festival in Asia and devoted himself to the tournament.
-The audience swelled from 25,706 spectators in 1999 to 72,386 spectators in 2006.
+There was a significant rise in the number of audience from 25,706 spectators in 1999 to 72,386 spectators in 2006.
 A tennis-specific NTC with indoor tennis courts located in the Ajinomoto National Training Center opened on January 21, 2008.
 In April of that same year, JTA also introduced a One Coin Entry Fee to strengthen the NTC and nurture tennis in Japan, helping increase the number of participants in tennis tournaments.

 4. Appointing a New President and Becoming a Public Interest Incorporated Foundation

 Tennis is a sport that everyone can enjoy throughout his or her life.
 It is a traditional public sport and plays an important role as an international sport of the Olympic and Paralympic Games.
-The Japan Tennis Association as a public interest incorporated foundation, designated the promotion of tennis as a lifelong sport as well as a competitive and spectator sport. as its goal.
+The Japan Tennis Association as a public interest incorporated foundation, designated the promotion of tennis as a lifelong sport as well as a competitive and spectator sport as its goal.
 Furthermore, with the preferential tax treatment granted to public interest incorporated foundations in mind, the newly appointed president instructed the expansion of the donation system as a means to strengthen the financial foundation of the association.

-From a policy perspective, he prioritized creating an introductory tool for the promotion of tennis, Tennis Play & Stay, visited 9 regions annually, shared his sense of crisis and called for an expansion of promotional activities.
+From a policy perspective, he prioritized creating an introductory tool for the promotion of tennis, established the “Tennis Play & Stay” program, visited 9 regions annually, shared his sense of urgency and called for an expansion of promotional activities.
 He worked to spread regional Tennis Play & Stay by distributing special subsidies to the 9 regional tennis associations in 2013 and to 47 local tennis associations in 2014.
-When Kei Nishikori reached the finals at the US Open in September of 2014, Japan saw an increase in public interest in tennis, propelling the promotion of tennis in the nation.
+When Kei Nishikori reached the finals at the US Open in September of 2014, Japan saw an increase in public interest in tennis, boosting the popularity of tennis.

 The memorandum signed by the JTA and the FFT stipulates improvement in international competition, promotion, hosting of tournaments, instructors’ training, research and exchange of information as areas of cooperation for the future.
 This memorandum was the first of its kind the JTA signed with another overseas governing entity of tennis.
+The memorandum signed by the JTA and the FFT stipulates improvement in international competition, promotion, hosting of tournaments, instructors’ training, research and exchange of information as areas of cooperation for the future.
+This memorandum was the first of its kind the JTA signed with another overseas governing entity of tennis.

 On the other hand, social issues stemming from scandals involving athletes and instructors remind us all of the importance of education during the junior years of athletes.
 The JTA began promoting fair play at tournament matches, as well as the 5-point Principle of Self-Judgement based on recognition of the importance of following rules, strengthening existing governance, and securing compliance.
 The JTA started the “Shake hands, Greetings and Fair Play” movement in 2017, which calls for greetings and hand shakes before the start of matches.
-This supports one of the goals of promoting tennis - to develop boys and girls as sound, fair and international individuals.
+This supports one of the goals of promoting tennis - to develop boys and girls as sound, fair and gobally minded individuals.

 2017 was an important year for establishing a foundation and environment for the promotion and development of tennis.
-The system of junior JPIN was completed thanks to the understanding and cooperation of the regional and local tennis associations, and the test run of the junior ranking system started in April of 2018.
+The system of junior JPIN was completed thanks to the understanding and cooperation of the regional and local tennis associations, and the test run of the junior ranking system that started in April of 2018.

 In accordance with the permeation of promotional activities, the goals of the JTA’s activities have been amended from “tennis development, player development” to “tennis development, junior player development and player development.”
 In March of 2018, the JTA completed “the mid- to- long term strategic plan” for Japan’s tennis.